Bequest to the Nation (film): Critical reception

 The New York Times found the film "thoroughly genteel", and wrote that Rattigan's dialogue was written "in the manner of someone regurgitating the cadences of a 19th-century schoolgirl's diary...
 Peter Finch plays Lord Nelson with a reserved passion that seems intelligently thought out but is not terribly interesting to watch, while Glenda Jackson seems to go at Lady Hamilton from the opposite direction."

 Sky Cinema found the film "remarkable for the handsome Technicolor photography of Gerry Fisher and the brilliant production design of Carmen Dillon.
 There are some touching moments, notably those involving Margaret Leighton as Lady Nelson, and vivid climactic battle scenes.
 However, the two principals are not very well cast, and while Peter Finch struggles gamely to erase memories of Olivier's version of the role, Miss Jackson responds by stridently over-playing her hand as a sluttish Emma".

 Time Out wrote, "Histrionics apart, you come out wondering whether it really matters."

+Anne Cotes recalled the film "suffered from the most terrible miscasting ever, which was Glenda Jackson as Lady Hamilton, which was the most ludicrous thing ever...
+Because she knew she was going to get slammed, dunked by the critics, she came out and said she hated the film and she should never have done the part, and she hated the director and he didn’t know what he was doing.
+And that’s unforgivable, for me, to me."
+She felt "I don’t think it was a great script actually" and that Wallis "was very disappointed in Jimmy I think.
+I don’t know, he seemed to be out of his depth."